 Ultimately the charity aims to provide Destiny Garden School with all their running costs, plus all their educational materials, and to improve the school’s facilities.
 In time and when appropriate the above activities could apply to other schools when the charity’s work to help improve the education and wellbeing of disadvantaged children in Kenya expands.

 All the Trustees of Destiny Children abide by the UK Charity Commission’s guidelines and have completed their statutory declaration to this effect.

 The founder of Destiny Children, Judy Roper, visited Destiny Garden School, Mombasa, Kenya, in September 2009, to meet her Australian sister, Jacky Price.
 Jacky had volunteered to help set up Destiny Garden School in May 2009.

 Both Judy and Jacky were born in Kenya and lived there for the first 14 years of their lives.
-They attended Hospital Hill School, which was the first multi-racial school in British Commonwealth Africa in the 1950s, at a time when Kenyan society was informally racially segregated.
+They attended Hospital Hill School, the first multi-racial school in British Commonwealth Africa in the 1950s, at a time when Kenyan society was informally racially segregated.
 Although as a child Judy was not fully aware of her parents’ brave and controversial action, she was aware that the school was very special and she recognises how she benefited from the education she received and the life-long friendships made.
-Resulting from this, both sisters felt that they owed something back to Kenya, and hence their involvement with Destiny Garden School.
+Resulting from this, both sisters felt that they owed something back to Kenya, hence their involvement with Destiny Garden School.